Nathan Hodel: Arizona Cardinals

 Hodel signed with the Arizona Cardinals shortly after his release by the Panthers and spent the next nine games on their practice squad.
 He was activated to the Cardinals' 53-man roster for the last two games of the 2001 season but did not enter a game.
 He handled long snapping duties with the Cardinals from 2002 to 2008.

 Hodel was released by the Cardinals on February 26, 2009.

 New England Patriots

-Hodel was signed by the New England Patriots on March 10, 2009 after the team's previous long snapper, Lonie Paxton, signed with the Denver Broncos.
+Hodel was signed by the New England Patriots on March 10, 2009, after the team's previous long snapper, Lonie Paxton, signed with the Denver Broncos.

 Detroit Lions

-Hodel signed with the Detroit Lions on December 17, 2009 after an injury to Lions long snapper Don Muhlbach.
+Hodel signed with the Detroit Lions on December 17, 2009, after an injury to Lions long snapper Don Muhlbach.
 The Lions waived Hodel on December 24.
 Hodel retired after the 2009 season and now lives with his family in Wauconda, Illinois.
-Hodel is married to Kimberly, has a daughter, Riley, and a son, Miller.

-He finished his NFL career playing in 133 games.
-He is fifth in Arizona Cardinals history in consecutive games played at 132.